 Here are our guidelines:

-We are obliged by law to offer you a minimum of 25% grant aid towards the repair of the gate or stile.
+- we're obliged by law to offer you a minimum of 25% grant aid towards the repair of the gate or stile across a public right of way

-If you have a stile in disrepair we will ask if you are prepared to remove it and leave a gap.
-Other options are:
+- if you have a gate in disrepair then we'll ask if you're prepared to remove it and leave a gap

-If we run out of stock (and we do because this is a popular scheme) we will offer you 50% grant aid for the repair or replacement of existing gates or stiles.
+- if we run out of gates which we supply (and we do because this is a popular scheme) we'll offer you 50% grant aid for the repair or replacement of existing gates or stiles

 Read more about our enforcement.